FChrisF/LLCL-samples/README.txt

 . uses GDI Windows APIs and GL/OpenGL APIs,
 . for Free Pascal, the OpenGL interface requires the standard SysUtils unit.
-So, the SysUtils unit coming from the LLCL must be deleted or renamed before the compilation.
+So, the SysUtils unit coming from the LLCL must be deleted or renamed before the compilation,
+.
+PNG images support requires a specific option for the LLCL (not enabled by default).
+This option can either been set using the LLCL option file (LLCLOptions.inc), or by defining it directly into the project option (which is the case for this sample).

 Using a modified version of the LLCL (standard Classes unit)